José Ramos-Horta: Second election to presidency (2022)

 Ramos-Horta came out of retirement as he stated that incumbent president Francisco “Lu-Olo” Guterres had violated the constitution.
 He stated that if he won the presidential election, he would dissolve parliament and call for new elections.
-His campaign was supported by Xanana Gusmão, who was dubbed the "Kingmaker of Timor Leste".
+His campaign was supported by Xanana Gusmão, who was dubbed the "Kingmaker of Timor-Leste".
 Ramos-Horta ran on a platform of poverty reduction, increasing healthcare services for mothers and children, as well as increasing job creation.
 He also stated that he wanted to try and improve communication across the governing political parties for the purposes of increasing stability.
 In addition, he stated his intention on working with the government to address supply chain issues from the ongoing COVID-19 pandemic and Russian invasion of Ukraine.
 The runoff was between Ramos-Horta, and the incumbent Francisco Guterres.
 In the runoff Ramos-Horta received 62.10% of the vote and defeated Guterres in a landslide, who received 37.90% percent of the vote.
 Speaking to supporters in a rally, Ramos-Horta proclaimed: "I have received this mandate from our people, from the nation in an overwhelming demonstration of our people's commitment to democracy."
 He added he had not spoken to Guterres personally after the win but had received an invitation from Guterres' office to discuss a handover of power following the election.

-The United States Department of State congratulated Ramos-Horta on his election as Timor-Leste’s next president and looked forward to strengthen the partnership between the United States and Timor-Leste.
+The United States Department of State congratulated Ramos-Horta on his election as Timor-Leste's next president and looked forward to strengthen the partnership between the United States and Timor-Leste.
 In a statement, they praised the election, stating; "We commend Timorese authorities, including the Technical Secretariat for Electoral Administration and the National Elections Commission, for administering a free, fair, and transparent election and the hundreds of thousands of Timorese voters who cast their ballots peacefully.
 Timor-Leste’s election serves as an inspiration for democracy in Southeast Asia, the Indo-Pacific region, and the world.
 This achievement represents another milestone in Timor-Leste’s tremendous work to build and strengthen its robust, vibrant democracy over its nearly 20-year history as an independent nation."
 His victory was also congratulated by the President of Portugal Marcelo Rebelo de Sousa giving "the warmest congratulations on the election as president of the Republic of Timor-Leste".

-Ramos-Horta was sworn in as president of East Timor in a peaceful transfer of power on 20 May 2022; the 20th independence anniversary of East Timor.
+Ramos-Horta was sworn in as president of Timor-Leste in a peaceful transfer of power on 20 May 2022; the 20th independence anniversary of East Timor.